Kbove/Kyle-Bove-Portfolio2-React/README.md

 * [Questions](#Question)

 ## Installation <a id="Installation"></a>
-The following necessary dependencies must be installed to run the application: Run it in your browser
+The following necessary dependencies must be installed to run the application: Click the heroku deploy link to view.
+Additionally, you can clone all of the files in this repository, navigate to the repository in your CMD prompt, and run it with NPM Start

 ## User Story <a id="Usage"></a>
 Everyone who wants a dev job and anyone who programs should have one